Although you can also use the + operator to concatenate two character strings, you should use the Concatenation (&)

 - if one or both expressions are Null, then result is Null.

-- if both expressions are Empty, then result is an Integer type.
+- if both expressions are Empty, then result is of the Integer type.

 - if only one expression is Empty, then the other expression is returned unchanged as result.